GillesJ/beautiful-jekyll/_posts/2020-02-17-sentivent-annotator-wanted-english.md

 The data annotation is part of the [SENTiVENT project on economic event extraction and sentiment analysis]({{ site.baseurl }}{% link _posts/2018-06-17-sentivent-project.md %}).

 # Detailed job description
-You will be annotating economic sentiment defined as common-sense investor sentiment in business news articles.
+You will be annotating economic sentiment defined as common-sense investor sentiment in English business news articles.
 Detailed annotation instructions are given to annotators describing the steps and categories to annotate.
 We have a computer room for in-office work where you will be trained.
 The annotation tool we use is WebAnno and is web-based: you only need a supported browser (Chrome or Edge) for remote working on your own computer.